Autoscaling Pods with HPA

 kubectl get jobs

-kubectl describe job loadtest
+kubectl describe job loadtest-xxx

 To check the load test output